littleosbook/littleosbook/interrupts.md

 code more readable.

 ## Handling an Interrupt
-When an interrupt occurs the CPU will push information about the interrupt onto the stack, then look up the appropriate interrupt hander in the IDT and jump to it.
+When an interrupt occurs the CPU will push some information about the interrupt onto the stack, then look up the appropriate interrupt hander in the IDT and jump to it.
 The stack at the time of the interrupt will look like the following: